niosus/test-complete-plugin/README.md

 # Test for clang completion
-This relates to issue [niosus/EasyClangComplete#4](https://github.com/niosus/EasyClangComplete/issues/4).
+This relates to issue [niosus/EasyClangComplete#4](https://github.com/niosus/EasyClangComplete/issues/230).

-Now that the parsing of tu and completions seem to be (at least partially) working, there is still a problem with reading diagnostics of the translation unit.
-They are illustrated in this repo.
+Using libclang with clang 4.0 crashes Sublime Text when trying to complete code interactively.

-This repo has a script that can be run either standalone or from powershell.
+This repo has a script that can be run either from Sublime Text or from powershell.

 # Install it to sublime text 3
 - clone it into `C:\Users\<user>\AppData\Roaming\Sublime Text 3\Packages`